Before Starting Your Project When + Where to Submit Your Application How Long Does it Take to Get a Permit? Fees Other Helpful Documents

 - All other permit fees are due when permits are ready for pickup

 - See Development Fee Schedule for specific fees

-- The Development Services Customer Service Center processes payments
+- The Planning and Development Customer Service Center processes payments